Leaves of Absence and Withdrawals from Wellesley College

 - The College’s policy is to notify custodial parents/legal guardians in the case of any leave, suspension, expulsion, or dismissal.

-- A student planning to be enrolled at the College, whether continuing or returning from a leave or withdrawal, must be registered by the last day of the fall exam period for a return planned for the following spring semester or by July 20 for a return planned for the following fall semester.
-Active students not registered by those deadlines ordinarily will be placed on personal leaves for the coming semester.
+- A student planning to be enrolled at the College, whether continuing or returning from a leave, must be registered by the last day of the regular registration period for the semester they plan to return.
+Active students not registered by those deadlines ordinarily will be placed on personal leave for the coming semester.

 Returns from Leave